Expert energy analysis and insight for UK businesses.

 Then it’ll be time to put your business case into action to implement the Emissions Reduction Pledge 2020, and use regular measurement to inform your energy efficiency changes.
 Remember we have tools and energy solutions that could help you to do this.

-You’ll be asked to report your organisation’s annual energy use to the Department for Business, Energy and Industrial Strategy (BEIS) through its existing reporting mechanisms.
+You’ll be asked to report your organisation’s annual energy use to the Department for Energy Security and Net Zero (DESNZ) through its existing reporting mechanisms.

 A key aim of the pledge is to encourage those taking part to share their best practice knowledge with other organisations.
 That way you will do your bit to inspire and help others get more energy efficient too.